 On top of that went another perfectly-trimmed piece of foam, followed by the tree topper and a few remaining, larger ornaments.

 Yet another piece of foam separates that layer from the top level in the ornament box.
 In the middle, I stashed a bunch of tiny ornaments in an egg carton.
-Next to that, a small Sterilite container holds ornaments that the kids have made over the years, while the more delicate crafts were layered in individual clear pencil pouches so they wouldn't all be rubbing against each other.
+Next to that, a small Sterilite container dedicated to Christmas storage holds ornaments that the kids have made over the years.
+The more delicate crafts were layered in individual clear pencil pouches so they wouldn't all be rubbing against each other.

 Another foam layer went on top for good measure and VOILA!
 The bits and baubles were all boxed up.